 6.2.9.
-The tests described in paragraphs 6.2.6. and 6.2.7. shall be conducted using a method subject to agreement between the manufacturer and the Technical Service, in order to demonstrate that the steering actuator(s) can achieve the specified steering times deliver the required steering rates.
+The tests described in paragraphs 6.2.6. and 6.2.7. shall be conducted using a method subject to agreement between the manufacturer and the Technical Service, in order to demonstrate that the steering actuator(s) can achieve the specified steering times.